NREL/BuildingsBench/docs/getting_started.md

         - `train*.idx`: Index files for fast dataloading of Buildings-900K.
 This file uncompressed is 16GB.
         - `val*.idx`: Index files for fast dataloading of Buildings-900K.
         - `transforms`: Directory for storing data transform info.
+            - `weather`: Directory where weather variable normalization parameters are stored.

 ## Exploring the data